jkt2407/frontend-nanodegree-mobile-portfolio/README.md

 - Mobile: 95/100
 - Desktop: 97/100

-##### 2. Framerate for pizza.html
+#### 2. Framerate for pizza.html
 Optimizations:
 - In views/js/main.js,
- - Limited the number of rows and columns of pizzas created to the size of the screen
+ - Limited the number of rows and columns of pizzas created -- just create as many as fit on screen
  - Kept an array of pizzas so we can access them quickly rather than having to traverse the DOM looking for them
  - In updatePositions(), made computation of "phase" a table lookup rather than recomputing it every time